DyNaMo-INSERM/PyFMGUI_DyNaMo/README.md

 - Viscous drag correction
 - Microrheology (DMA) analysis

 If you have any suggestions, comments or experience any issues.
-Please open an issue on this repository.
+Please open an issue on this repository https://github.com/jlopezalo/PyFMGUI/issues

-https://github.com/jlopezalo/PyFMGUI/issues
+or write to us @ yogesh.saravanan@inserm.fr

 ## Run software
 A zip containing the frozen application can be found and downloaded here: